lendlag/lendlag.no/index.md

 ## Our vision

-Technology is all about imagining what can be instead of what is.
-In an ever-changing world no solution is final; instead it evolves together with the ecosystem in which it exists.
-Any healthy ecosystem evolves over time -- the speed may vary, but it is under constant change.
-Because of this, solutions must be flexible and adaptable to changing requirements.
+Technology and innovation is about imagining what can be instead of what is.
+All healthy ecosystems evolve over time -- the speed may vary, but they are under constant change by forces from both outside and inside.
+In this ever-changing world no solution is ever truly final and must always be flexible and adaptable to quickly chaging and refined requirements.

 <p style="clear: both">&nbsp;</p>